 Q: How can I fear insects less?
 How did you learn to fear them less?

-It helps to have a basic idea of how to identify what order an insect belongs to and what species can be found in your area (filter for insects when searching your geographical area on iNaturalist).
+It helps to have a basic idea of how to identify what order (see this insect ID key) an insect belongs to and what species can be found in your area (filter for insects when searching your geographical area on iNaturalist).
 That way, you can have a general idea/good guess for what they eat, what they need to live, what defense mechanisms they may have, etc.

 Some insects are parasitic, carnivorous, disease-carrying, or have defense mechanisms that can genuinely hurt us.
-It's good to know, then, what kinds of insects are genuinely *harmless*.
-Knowing realistic risks that an insect poses can reign in your initial fear/shock reaction.
+It's good to know, then, what kinds of insects are genuinely *harmless* can help you react proportionally to the actual threat an insect poses.

 Q: What do you do with insects that encroach on your space?